-AIG is dedicated to using its success to positively impact communities around the world, with tens of thousands of hours of volunteer service under its belt and millions of dollars of charitable contributions matched each year.
+AIG’s 56,400+ employees positively impact communities around the world, with tens of thousands of hours of volunteer service under its belt and millions of dollars of charitable contributions matched each year.

 In 2005, Life Happens began the Life Lessons Scholarship Program to provide college scholarships to students who’ve lost a parent.

 In 2018, AIG Direct participated in the Life Lessons program for the first time, awarding two scholarships, totaling $25,000.

 Another helpful indicator of a company’s worth is consensus.